Foliations by critical surfaces of the Hawking energy in asymptotically flat initial data sets

-Note that our spheres satisfy $ H= \frac{2}{r} + \mathcal{O}(r ^{-\epsilon}) $ and therefore we can directly apply the bootstrap argument of \cite[Proposition 1]{STCMC} or \cite[Proposition 3.7]{Nerz} and obtain that $||\mathring{B}||_{L^2(\Sigma(r))} =\mathcal{O}(r^{-\frac{1}{2}-\epsilon}) $ for some $\epsilon>0$, then the result follows. \end{proof} With this result, we have established that the Hawking energy evaluated on Hawking surfaces satisfies the large-sphere limit.
+gives the desired convergence $\mathcal{E}(\Sigma_{r})\to m$ as $r\to\infty$. \end{proof} With this result, we have established that the Hawking energy evaluated on Hawking surfaces satisfies the large-sphere limit.
 A study of the small-sphere limit on such surfaces can be found in \cite{Alex, diaz2023local}. \begin{remark} Note that this large-sphere limit converges to the ADM energy and not the ADM mass $\sqrt{E_{ADM}^2- p_{ADM}^2}$, the reason for this is that when considering asymptotically flat manifolds (under standard decay assumptions), the decay of $k$ is too rapid to capture the momentum contribution in the limit.
 This not only happens with this foliation, the same occurs for the STCMC foliation of Cederbaum and Sakovich, see \cite[Proposition 5.6]{STCMC}.
 For this reason, we consistently view $\mathcal{E}(\Sigma)$ here as a quasi‐local energy, not a mass. \end{remark}